Microlocal Analysis of Quantum Fields on Curved Spacetimes: The need for renormalization

 Summarizing we have shown that the vector

-is well defined as an element of $\cH_{\omega}$ for $u\in \coinf(M)$, (since its norm in $\cH_{\omega}$ is finite).
-Using the same argument one can show that the (unbounded) operator $\int_{M}:\!\phi^{2}(x)\!: u(x)dVol_{g}$ is well defined with domain
+is well defined as an element of $\cH_{\omega}$ for $u\in \coinf(M)$ (since its norm in $\cH_{\omega}$ is finite).
+Using the same argument one can show that the (unbounded) operator $\int_{M}:\!\phi^{2}(x)\!: u(x)dV\!\!ol_{g}$ is well defined with domain

-\subsection{Old definition of Hadamard states}
+\section{Old definition of Hadamard states}

-The Wick ordering is well understood for the Klein-Gordon field on Minkowski space.
-The search for a natural class of {\em vacuum states} for Klein-Gordon fields on more general globally hyperbolic spacetimes lead physicists to introduce the notion of {\em Hadamard states}.
+The Wick ordering is well understood for the Klein-Gordon field on Minkowski spacetime.
+The search for a natural class of {\em vacuum states} for Klein-Gordon fields on more general globally hyperbolic spacetimes led physicists to introduce the notion of {\em Hadamard states}.

-Originally Hadamard states were defined by specifying the singularity of their two-point functions $\omega_{2}(x, x')= \omega(\phi(x)\phi(x'))$ for pair of points $(x, x')\in M\times M$ near the diagonal, see e.g. \cite[Sect.
-3.3]{KW}.
+Originally, Hadamard states were defined by specifying the singularity of their two-point functions $\omega_{2}(x, x')= \omega(\phi(x)\phi(x'))$ for pair of points $(x, x')\in M\times M$ near the diagonal, see e.g. \cite[Section 3.3]{KW}.

-We will follow here the exposition of Radzikowski in \cite[Sect.
-5]{R1}, see also the PhD thesis of Viet Dang \cite[Sects.
-5.2, 5.3]{D}.
+We will follow here the exposition of Radzikowski in \cite[Section 5]{R1}, see also the PhD thesis of Viet Dang \cite[Sections 5.2, 5.3]{D}.